 Refusal to grant a licence

 If an application is refused, OFSI will provide reasons for its decision, the most common reason being that the application does not meet the licensing grounds prescribed by the relevant legislation.
 It may also be refused if OFSI considers that a licence is not actually required for the proposed activity or transaction.

-If an applicant has an application refused, the following three options are available:
+If an applicant has an application refused, the following four options are available:

 - ask OFSI to review its decision;

-- reapply for a licence with new supporting arguments or supplementary evidence; or
+- reapply for a licence with new or supplementary evidence or new supporting arguments;

 - judicially review OFSI’s decision in the High Court of England and Wales.